How to start a ride-share business: your 2026 U.S. roadmap

 • Design and order vehicle decals or magnetic signs for branding.

-• Set up an account with a payment processor like Square for in-vehicle card payments.
+• Set up a payment processor for in-vehicle card payments.

-• Get Started: Download JIM app for iOS
+• Get started: Download the JIM app for iOS.

 Here are 3 immediate steps to take: